 Whittingslowe was a prolific supplier of knives to the Australian Military during WW2.

-Most of the knives that he supplied had a Military acceptance mark of a Pheon or Arrowhead /I\ marked on them.
+Most of the knives that he supplied had a Military acceptance mark of an Arrowhead /I\ marked on them.

 The Utility Knife was also supplied to the US and these do have US markings on them.